N. Srinivasan

 Narayanaswami Srinivasan (born 3 January 1945) is an Indian industrialist and former cricket administrator.
 He was the Chairman of the International Cricket Council (ICC) and the President of the BCCI, the governing body for cricket in India.
-He is also the owner and managing director of the firm India Cements, and is the owner of Indian Premier League (IPL) team Chennai Super Kings.
+He was also the promoter and managing director of India Cements, and is the owner of Indian Premier League (IPL) team Chennai Super Kings.

 Srinivasan was investigated regarding several scams, including betting on IPL cricket matches; his son-in-law Gurunath Meiyappan has been indicted for passing IPL information to bookies.
 He was also investigated for corruption involving politician Jagan Mohan Reddy.
 In March 2014, the Supreme Court of India ordered him to quit as BCCI president to facilitate investigations into the IPL betting scam.

 On 26 June 2016, he was re-elected president of Tamil Nadu Cricket Association, during their 86th annual general meeting in Chennai.
 He was elected unopposed.

 Early life and education

 Srinivasan was born at Kallidaikurichi, Tirunelveli district, Tamil Nadu.
 He is the son of T. S. Narayanaswami, one of the first employees of India Cements.
 He did his schooling in Madras Christian College Higher Secondary School.
 He holds a Bachelor of Science from Loyola College, Chennai and Master of Science degree in chemical engineering from the Illinois Institute of Technology, Chicago, United States.